conduitio-labs/conduit-connector-dynamodb/README.md

 A source connector that pulls data from a DynamoDB table to downstream resources via Conduit.

-The connector starts with a snapshot of the data currently existent in the table, sends these records to the destination one by one, then start the CDC (Change Data Capture) mode which will listen to events happening on the table in real time, and sends these event records to the destination (these events include: `updates`, `deletes`, and `inserts`).
+The connector starts with a snapshot of the data currently existent in the table, sends these records to the destination, then starts the CDC (Change Data Capture) mode which will listen to events happening on the table in real-time, and sends these event records to the destination (these events include: `updates`, `deletes`, and `inserts`).

 For the source connector to get CDC events, it uses [DynamoDB Streams](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Streams.html), so you need to enable the stream before running the connector, check these docs for [how to enable your DynamoDB Stream](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Streams.html#Streams.Enabling).